 The advantage of IR3535 is being its good skin tolerance and the near-nill cases of unwanted side effects.

-As an insect repellent, it does not kill insects but only keep them at a distance, it is also non-toxic to aquatic organisms such as fish and algae, and does not affect the ecosystem or accumulate in the environment since it is easily degradable.
+As an insect repellent, it does not kill insects but only keeps them at a distance, it is also non-toxic to aquatic organisms such as fish and algae, and does not affect the ecosystem or accumulate in the environment since it is easily degradable.

 It offers good protection against mosquitoes, sandflies, fleas, and other ectoparasites, as well as very good protection against ticks of the Ixodes family.